 Step 2.
 Give Your Home First Aid

 If evacuated, return home only when authorities indicate it is safe to do so.
 Dangers do not end when floodwaters recede, and some - such sewage contamination, electrical shock and inhalation hazards, may be invisible.
 If there is any doubt about safety, have your residence inspected by a qualified building inspector or structural engineer before entering.
 Once certain it is safe to go inside, proceed carefully.
 Your damaged home is no place for small children or pets.
-While working to protect your home from further harm, be certain to maintain personal hygeine and use appropriate safety gear such as boots, rubber gloves and goggles.
+While working to protect your home from further harm, be certain to maintain personal hygiene and use appropriate safety gear such as boots, rubber gloves, a face mask and goggles.
 Don't hesitate to ask for help!

 Step 3.
 Get Organized